twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 Research postgres functions and write one.
 Add another column to the characters table that has a default value of the current time using the now() function (look up ALTER TABLE).

-Note for krinkle: create a big csv file to import so they have more data.